-Negotiation is a decision making process in which two or more parties with non-identical preferences seek to reach an agreement about how to allocate resources (Bazerman & Carroll, 1987; Falcão, 2012).
-This course will function primarily as a workshop in which students will learn frameworks in order to understand the process of negotiation and will have on average at least one face-to-face negotiation exercise (in this case over Zoom) per class meeting in order to practice and develop skills.
-I'm grateful to have this opportunity to connect with you, and confident that we'll be able to develop your negotiation skills virtually.
+Negotiation is a decision making process in which two or more parties with nonidentical preferences seek to reach an agreement about how to allocate resources (Bazerman & Carroll, 1987; Falcão, 2012).
+This course will function primarily as a workshop in which students will learn frameworks in order to understand the process of negotiation and will have at least one face-to-face negotiation exercise per week in order to practice and develop skills.
+I'm grateful to have this opportunity to connect with you, and confident that we'll be able to develop your negotiation skills.